zeerooduuee/data-structures-c-library/README.md

 # data-structures-cpp-library
-version 1.0 for my data structures library implemented in c++
+my data structures library implemented in c++

 # disclaimer
 1. this library is a work in progress. future versions will include missing components and algorithms.